Train to Teach with CET

 You will also have a dedicated mentor – an experienced teacher – throughout your training who works alongside you in your school to offer guidance and support.

-This is a one-year full-time postgraduate programme, which will start in September 2024.
+This is an 11 month full-time postgraduate programme, which will start in September 2026.

 You will be based in one core school for most of your training.
 As soon as your application is received, we will match you to a school based on the answers you provide to these four questions: